 I found several aphids on one of my container vegetable plants and wanted to get rid of them.
 I heard neem oil can work well to get rid of such pests and keep them away.
 But I also wanted to check if I can spray it on edible plants.

 You will find neem oil used in some pesticides or you can use it in pure form as well.
-I’ve researched more details on how to use neem oil and prevent it from becoming toxic.
+I’ve researched more details on how to use neem oil on vegetables and prevent it from becoming toxic.

 Is neem oil toxic to humans and pests?